Nas-Islam/sfia2-character-repo/README.md

 Finally, the Jenkins pipeline initiates docker stack to deploy with docker compose, which takes the images from the DockerHub repository and installs the web application on the docker swarm.
 NGINX is the load balancer and users can connect to its IP address and view the application from there.

 In conclusion, the benefits of using this pipeline are that if there is an update for the web application it will then immediately be rolled into from the GitHub Repository into the Docker Swarm via all of the tools explained previously.
 This allows a continuous delivery as well as a continuous deployment, so that users can use the web application while it is being updated.
 Also, the rolling update is a quick way to update the application.

-## Project Tracking
-The project tracking of this project was done by using Asana.
-You can find the link to the board used here: https://app.asana.com/0/1199599860779001/board
->![asana][asana]
->
-> *Figure 4: Asana Board for Character Generator Project*

-The Asana board has been designed such that tasks are moved from left to right.
-The boards displayed are listed as follows:
-* Product Backlog: These cards are a list of items that are needed to be completed for the project.
-* User Story: This card is the  user story that shows the functionality of the application.
-* Planning: These cards are a list of features that could have been included into the project and are in the ‘planning’ phase.
-* In progress: These cards are lists of items currently being worked on.
-* Testing: These cards are a list of items that are being tested.
-* Finished: These cards are lists of processes that have been completed.

 ## Usage of Version Control System
 The version control system used in this project is GitHub in this project I used a development branch where I would push any changes of my code into that branch.
 I also branched out and made several feature branches used for the different components of this project.
 This allowed me to compare previous code to newly updated code.